Smart Cities Face Privacy Hurdles, GAO Warns

-As cities adopt more “smart” technology to manage infrastructure and improve public services, action on range of policy choices – such as improving collaboration and being more transparent about technology capabilities and citizen data use – can help to alleviate citizens’ concerns about data privacy and the costs of tech deployments, the Government Accountability Office said.
+As cities adopt more “smart” technology to manage infrastructure and improve public services, action on a range of policy choices – such as improving collaboration and being more transparent about technology capabilities and citizen data use – can help to alleviate citizens’ concerns about data privacy and the costs of tech deployments, the Government Accountability Office said.

 Some smart technologies are being used by cities and other local jurisdictions to improve transportation and law enforcement services by tracking the volume and speed of vehicles traveling on roads, and by deploying automatic license plate readers and acoustic gunshot detection systems.